 This transference is productive of the artist as cultural commodity.
 It is also simultaneously productive of an ‘extra-cultural’ constituency.
 The extra-cultural denotes what is subject to the culture industry - its means of production, expansion and its technologies of representation - but what does not serve its use value, or translate into exchange value.

-The double production in a visual eco-system may be selectively applied to a multiplicity of types of subjects who can be amplified in the public imaginary using diverse technologies of representation, though the methodology, the filtering of autonomy, (i.e. the reproduction of the ideology of production) stay the same.
+This double production in a visual eco-system is selectively applied to a multiplicity of types of subjects using diverse technologies of representation to place the author in the public imaginary.

 Walter Benjamin in Author as Producer declares that ‘the work of the author who has reflected deeply on the conditions of present day production will never be merely works on products but always, at the same time, on the means of production.’